meeba-org/BackEnd/README.md

 The IDE of choice is [WebStorm](https://www.jetbrains.com/webstorm/).

 ## Development
+1. Run `npm install -g gulp`
-1. Run `gulp develop` from the command line (from the source code directory).
+2. Run `gulp develop` from the command line (from the source code directory).

 # FrontEnd
 FrontEnd application for meeba